Ways to Make Websites

 AHC web supported Drupal websites

-The Academic Health Center (AHC) web team supports a primary web presence for AHC units, using the AHC’s Nokomis web theme on the U’s Drupal platform.
-Being part of our web support system comes with many benefits, including web support from a team of web professionals.
+AHC web support includes a primary web presence for AHC units, using the AHC’s Nokomis web theme on the U’s Drupal platform.
+Being part of our web support system comes with many benefits, including support from web professionals.

 AHC web ecosystem